chazae14/Mon-52_PowerInCommunity/README.md

 simple and intuitive.

 **LIBRARIES USED**
-- Python tkinter was used for the interface.
+- Python GUI was used for the interface.
 - Pygame was used for the button interactions.
 - Json was used for file parsing and data management.
 - Pyttx3 was used for text-to-speech.